What is Ebertfest?

 Ebertfest coordinates with Media and Cinema Studies students and campus RSOs - like PRSSA - to produce TV commercials, trailers, social media content, radio spots, billboards and many other types of creative content to boost recognition of the event and to give students valuable work for their portfolio and resume.

 Students receive reduced price passes and tickets with school identification (iCards).
-Passes for all 12 movies go on sale November 1st and tickets for individual movies will go on sale April 1st.
-Subscribe to our news feed to be the first to hear about guests and you can purchase your ticket here.
+Passes for all 12 movies go on sale the first Monday in May for a September festival and tickets for individual movies will go on sale September 1st.
+Check our website ebertfest.com often to be the first to hear about guests.

 Become a Volunteer!